Upper Ferntree Gully: Sports and entertainment

 There are a number of sporting organizations based in Upper Ferntree Gully—Upper Ferntree Gully Kings Football Club competing in the Eastern Football League and the Cricket Club (Kings Park), Upwey Tecoma Junior Football Club (Talaskia Road), St John's Tecoma Cricket Club (Talaskia Road), Sherbrooke Little Athletic Centre (Kings Park), Upwey/Ferntree Gully Baseball Club (Kings Park), Kenlaural Dance Centre and the 1812 Amateur Theatre group.

 Education

 There is a government primary school (Upper Ferntree Gully Primary school) which is located on Talaskia Road.
 There was a Prep – Year 6 community school (Coonara Community School).

 Health and aged care

 The Angliss Hospital (formerly known as the William Angliss Hospital) was established in 1939 and is located in Albert Street and Talaskia Road, Upper Ferntree Gully.
-Chandler House—Eastern Health Child and Adolescent Mental Health Service—is located nearby in Albert Street (and was used as a bush nursing hospital prior to the opening of the Angliss Hospital).
+Chandler House—Eastern Health Child and Adolescent Mental Health Service—is located nearby in Albert Street (and was used as a bush nursing hospital prior to the opening of the Angliss Hospital in its current location from 1958).
 There are also a number of medical consulting rooms in the vicinity of the hospital.
-Willowbrooke aged care facility is located in Willow Road, Upper Ferntree Gully.
+Willowbrooke aged care facility is located in Willow Road, Menarock nursing home Tarana street, Upper Ferntree Gully.
 In terms of animal health, Upper Ferntree Gully also has a veterinary hospital.